Applied Mathematics Research Areas

 Computational Mathematics occupies an important growing role at the intersection of theoretical and experimental science by designing efficient algorithms for processing large amounts of data and finding new ways to interpret complex patterns.

-Specific research areas: spectral methods, agent-based modeling, high-performance supercomputing, multi-scale modelling, stiff time-integration
+Specific research areas: spectral methods, agent-based modeling, high-performance supercomputing, Monte Carlo simulations, multi-scale modelling, stiff time-integration

 Nature is inherently nonlinear.
 Much of its complexity and beauty is reflected in the border between chaos and order.
 Here unexpected universal structures can lead to a deep understanding not only of nature but also of social systems.

-Specific research areas: Hamiltonian dynamics, slow-fast systems, nonlinear waves, chaos, pattern formation, perturbation theory, mathematical billiards
+Specific research areas: Hamiltonian dynamics, slow-fast systems, nonlinear waves, chaos, pattern formation, perturbation theory, mathematical billiards, networks, complex systems

 Modern Financial Mathematics is concerned with modelling financial markets, pricing derivatives contracts and understanding risk.
 These studies directly impact on banks and financial institutions worldwide.
 Specific research areas: exotic options, interest rate derivatives, credit risk, stochastic volatitily, environmental economics, macroeconomic theory

-The dynamics of planetary and stellar atmospheres and interiors is inherently complex, involving a vast range of spatial and temporal scales.
+Fluid dynamics constitutes a corner stone of applied mathematics with applications from engineering to climate science, involving a vast range of spatial and temporal scales.
 This poses a great challenge for the analytical and computational treatment.

-Specific research areas: nonlinear waves, numerical methods, boundary layer flow, dynamo theory, magnetohydrodynamics, atmospheric dynamics, data assimilation, vortex dynamics
+Specific research areas: nonlinear waves, numerical methods, boundary layer flow, atmospheric dynamics, data assimilation, vortex dynamics

 The theory of integrable systems ranges widely in mathematics and physics.
 The study of integrable systems unveils intriguing and beautiful geometrical and topological aspects of fundamental equations, often with surprising applications.